 Honda Pilot 3.5i V6 (2002-2007) | 5×114.3 |

-Note: Bolt pattern refers to the number of lug holes and the diameter of the circle they form.
+Note: The bolt pattern refers to the number of lug holes and the circle diameter they form.
 In the case of the Honda Pilot, the bolt pattern is measured in millimeters and refers to the distance between two lug holes that are directly across from each other on the wheel.

 Other Fitment Specs You Should Know

-In addition to the bolt pattern, there are a few other fitment specifications that you should be aware of when selecting wheels for your Honda Pilot.
+In addition to the bolt pattern, you should be aware of a few other fitment specifications when selecting wheels for your Honda Pilot.
 These include:

 Center Bore

-This is the diameter of the hole in the center of the wheel that fits over the hub of the vehicle.
+This is the hole’s diameter in the wheel’s center that fits over the vehicle’s hub.
 The center bore of the Honda Pilot is 64.1mm.

 Wheel Offset

-This is the distance between the hub mounting surface and the centerline of the wheel.
+This is the distance between the hub mounting surface and the wheel’s centerline.
 The Honda Pilot has a wheel offset of 40-50mm, depending on the model year and wheel size.

 Tire Size